Wine Not Comparable to other Alcohol

 The French Minister spoke out on live TV

-Ministers Comments on Alcohol Are Blasted by Head of Action Addiction Fund
+Binge Drinking Comments Blasted by Action Addiction Fund

-Didier Guillaume’s comment stating that wine should not be compared to other alcohol, has been blasted by the head of Frances Action Addiction Fund, Michel Reynauld.
+Didier Guillaume’s comment has been blasted by the head of Frances Action Addiction Fund, Michel Reynauld.

 The French government has recently come under fire for having insufficient measures in place to tackle alcoholism and binge drinking in the country.
-The french ministers comments will have caused much controversy at a time when the full facts of alcoholism need to be relayed accurately.
+As a result, the comments will have caused much controversy at a time when the full facts of alcoholism need to be relayed accurately.

-Nearly A 5th of Young People in France Binge Drink Wine
+Nearly A 5th of Young People in France Are Binge Drinking Wine

 Vice President of the National Association for the Prevention of Alcoholism and Addiction – ANPAA.
 Bernard Basset, took to Twitter to contradict the french ministers statement with statistics provided by the French Observatory of Drugs and Addiction (OFDT).